AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 two triangles whose union equals $R$, preserving complete coverage of the allowed region.

-The split follows **divide and conquer**: divide one unresolved problem at the source of its uncertainty, then conquer each simpler phase separately.
+This split follows **divide and conquer**: divide one unresolved problem at the source of its uncertainty, then conquer each simpler phase separately.
 Fixing the phase makes $h_2$ linear in each child, which lets us analyze both triangles exactly.